wikukarno/buanacoding/content/blog/security/what-are-passkeys-how-to-enable-google-apple-password-managers.md

 ## Quick FAQ

 **Do I still need passwords?**
-For many sites, yes—as fallback.
+For many sites, yes--as fallback.
 Increasingly, services allow passkey‑only.
 Keep a unique, strong fallback where required.

 **Are passkeys safe if my phone is stolen?**
 Passkeys are protected behind device biometrics/PIN.
 Enable remote wipe and rotate critical credentials if a device is lost.